caidennason/phase-4-project/README.md

 why won't boot strap work!!!!!! is prop drilling having a pet prop in pets, and sending it down to pet card? how can i style wihtout doing that?

+Rescue ID will need to match the pet ID to edit it.
+How do you make a pet have the rescue ID when it's made?
+Maybe if Pet.rescue_id = Rescue.id?
+Soemthing like that?
+Or just input an ID from listed ID's